Where in the world is it OK to be a girl?

 Two nonprofit groups that advocate for children’s welfare released reports this week that answer those questions.

-Save the Children and World Vision each conducted studies in honor of International Day of the Girl Child on Tuesday, that analyze how countries around the globe measure up on education, violence against girls and women, child marriage rates, teen pregnancy rates, and female representation in government.
+Save the Children and World Vision each conducted studies in honor of International Day of the Girl Child, that analyzed how countries around the globe measure up on education, violence against girls and women, child marriage rates, teen pregnancy rates, and female representation in government.

 The Best Countries

-In both lists, Western countries like those of northern Europe and North America are rated among the best for treatment of girls.
+In both lists, Western countries like those of northern Europe and North America are rated among the best for gender equality and treatment of girls.
 The top countries from each of the “Best” lists are compiled below:

 The United States did not rank among the top 30 of either report.
 It ranked 32 on Save the Children’s report, beneath Algeria and Kazakhstan.
 The group cited the low percentage of female representation in government and high teen pregnancy and maternal death rates.
 World Vision gave the US a rank of 45.